-Since the program's inception, participation and volumes have steadily increased, thanks in large part to business recycling advertisements, the inclusion of industry to the program and several grant opportunities that have allowed the District to offer local businesses recycling dump-sters at half the normal cost.
+Since the program's inception, participation and volumes have steadily increased, thanks in large part to business recycling advertisements, the inclusion of industry to the program and several grant opportunities that have allowed the District to offer local businesses recycling dumpsters at half the normal cost.
 In 2014, the District assumed the sole responsibility of collection from the city collaboration in an effort to expand the program.
 In 2015, there were approximately 250 stops in the Commercial Cardboard and Office Paper Program.
 In 2015, BCSWMD purchased new cardboard containers to replace damaged containers and provide containers to new businesses.
-This program stays strong with 298 stops (224 customers) in 2019 and is our second largest program to divert large amounts of waste materials from the landfill; volumes in 2019 reached 3,763,952 pounds (1,881 tons), which is an increase from 459,240 lbs. in 2018.
-We continue to purchase new containers yearly to expand the program and replace damaged containers.
+This program stays strong with 299 stops (207 customers) in 2020 and is our second largest program to divert large amounts of waste materials from the landfill; volumes in 2020 reached 3,027,473 pounds (1,513 tons), which is a decrease from 2019.
+We continue to purchase new containers yearly to replace damaged and worn containers, the program is largely at capacity (we have a waitlist of 28 businesses).
+During COVID in 2020 Commercial Cardboard continued to be collected, and only on a limited basis from March 25th through May 18th.